terchris/urbalurba-dev-templates/README.md

 - This triggers the GitHub Actions workflow
 - The workflow builds the container image and pushes it to the GitHub Container Registry
 - The developer go to the GitHub Actions web page and verify the status of the build.
+- If you set up the gh CLI you can also check the status of the build from the command line: `gh run list`

 #### 6. Deploy app to test environment